Dødedans i London, Tottel

 Købmanden

-The Marchaunt maketh aunswere.
+The marchaunt maketh aunswere.

-BY many an hyll and many a strong[e] vale
+BY many an hyll and many a strong vale

-I haue trauailed with many marchandise;
+I haue trauailed with many marchandise

-Ouer the sea downe cary many a bale
+Ouer the sea downe cary many a bale,

-Mine heart inward ay fret* with couetise,
+Mine heart inward ay fretteth with couetise

-But al for nought, now Deth me doth* constrein:
+But al for nought now deth doth me constrein

-For which I se, by record of the wyse.
+For which I se, by record of the wyse,

-Who al embraceth litle shall restrayne.*
+Who al embraceth litle shall constrein.

 Døden til karteuseren